RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 Better to do random guessing.

 ## Conclusion
+The most significant features were found to be the
+The best model to represent the movie features are the XXX.
-Not possible to estimate the IMDb ratings based on the data available on IMDb.
+Not possible to estimate the IMDb ratings well based on the data available on IMDb.
 This may be caused by multiple factors e.g.:
-* Dataset from Kaggle is not fully correct.
+* Dataset from Kaggle is insufficient and/or not correct.

+Further research could include a sentiment analysis of the comments from IMDb, news and social medias impact (coverage of movie premiere).

 ## References:
 * "Python Machine Learning" by Sebastian Raschka.